Tuesday, December 17, 2019

 It should come as no surprise that most Christians have tried to make 1 Tim.
 4:10 mean anything but what the most natural and straightforward reading of Paul’s words communicate.
 “Surely,” some Christians will argue, “Paul didn’t really mean that God is actually the Savior of all mankind.”
 And yet, that’s exactly what Paul wrote.
 And not only that, but this fundamental truth is among the things that Paul told Timothy to be “charging and teaching.”
 Paul considered this truth to be that important.

 In Galatians 6:10 we read, “Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith” (see also 1 Cor.
 14:1; Phil 4:22; 1 Tim 5:8, 17; Titus 1:10 and Philemon 16).
-Is Paul saying that we are to “do good” to those who are of “the household of faith” to the exclusion of all others?
+Was Paul saying that we are to “do good” to those who are of “the household of faith” to the exclusion of all others?
 Are we to do good to other believers only?
 No. Paul was saying that we are to do good to all people, but that those who are of “the household of faith” should come first.
-Although those who are of “the household of faith” ought to be our first priority, we should make the best of the opportunities God gives us to help everyone whom God places within the “sphere of our influence.”
+Although those who are of “the household of faith” ought to be our first priority, we should make the best of the opportunities God gives us to help everyone whom God places within our “sphere of influence.”

-With this understanding of the term “especially” in place, it’s evident that Paul was not saying that God is the Saviour of believers only, or exclusively.
+With this understanding of the term “especially” in place, it’s evident that Paul was not saying that God is the Savior of believers only, or exclusively.
 That’s not what the term “especially” means (whether in Greek or English).
-For God to be the Savior “especially of believers” simply means that saving believers is God’s first priority.
+For God to be the Savior “especially of believers” simply means that believers are God’s first priority with regard to salvation.
 But all mankind remain within the sphere of God’s influence (which is unlimited in scope, embracing all people and all events), and if God were to fail to save unbelievers (and save believers only), then he would not be their Savior.
-But how, exactly, is the salvation of believers to be understood as distinct from the salvation of unbelievers (such that God can be considered the Savior “especially of believers”)?
-In order to better understand this important subject, let’s consider what Paul wrote concerning the salvation of believers elsewhere in his first letter to Timothy.

 In the Concordant Literal New Testament (CLNT) translation of I Timothy 1:15-16, we read the following: